godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 1. Be sure you're running WooCommerce 2.2+ in your shop.
 2. You can: (1) upload the entire `woocommerce-product-sku-generator` folder to the `/wp-content/plugins/` directory, (2) upload the .zip file with the plugin under **Plugins &gt; Add New &gt; Upload**, or (3) Search for "WooCommerce Product SKU Generator" under Plugins &gt; Add New
 3. Activate the plugin through the **Plugins** menu in WordPress
-4. Go to **WooCommerce &gt; Settings &gt; Products** and scroll down to the "Product SKUs".
+4. Click the "Configure" plugin link or go to **WooCommerce &gt; Settings &gt; Products** and scroll down to the "Product SKUs".
 Select which SKUs you'd like to generate and what should be used to generate them.
 5. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.

 == Frequently Asked Questions ==

 = What happens to my old SKUs? =

 This plugin generates SKUs any time products are created or updated.
 Your old SKUs will be overridden if you use it - **only** leave the plugin enabled if you don't want to manage SKUs yourself.

 You can also selectively disable and re-enable the plugin if you don't want to override SKUs when saving products.

-= What happens to variation SKUs? =
-Variation SKUs can be set manually if you're not generating them. **They will be overridden** if your settings are set auto-generate them, even if you try to change them manually.
-If you'd like to change an SKU for a product, disable the plugin, change the SKU, and update the product.
-You can re-enable the plugin as needed.

 = How do I add SKUs to old products? =

 Select the products you'd like to generate SKUs for under **Products**.
 Go to the bulk actions in the top left and click "Edit", then apply.
 All you need to do is hit "Update" to save these products, and SKUs will automatically be added.

+= Why does whatever I enter for the variation SKU get overridden? =

+Variation SKUs can be set manually if you're _not_ generating them. **They will be overridden** if your settings are set auto-generate them, even if you try to change them manually.
+Please check your settings here.

+If you'd like to change an SKU for a product, disable the plugin, change the SKU, and update the product.
+You can re-enable the plugin as needed.

-= Can I use something other than the product slug to generate the SKUs? = Yep!
+= Can I use something other than the product slug to generate the SKUs? =

+Yep!
 Version 2.0 added the ability to use product slugs or IDs.

 For more advanced uses, you can use the `wc_sku_generator_sku` filter (v1.2.2+), which passes the parent SKU as the value and the product as a variable, to change what's used as the parent SKU.
 You can change the variation SKU using the `wc_sku_generator_variation_sku` filter (v2.0.0+).

 You **must** use a unique value for SKUs (WooCommerce checks this).
 For example, you could generate a unique string or number in a custom snippet to use for the SKU with the help of a developer.

-= Can I change the connector between variation SKU format? = Yes, `wc_sku_generator_variation_sku_format` passes in the SKU as it's currently formatted: `ParentSKU-VariationSKU`, which looks like this:
+= Can I change variation SKU format? =

+Yes, `wc_sku_generator_variation_sku_format` passes in the SKU as it's currently formatted: `ParentSKU-VariationSKU`, which looks like this:

 `